Kirby (NYSE:KEX) PT Raised to $58.00 at Jefferies Financial Group

-Kirby (NYSE:KEX) had its target price lifted by Jefferies Financial Group from $48.00 to $58.00 in a report released on Thursday, Analyst Ratings Network reports.
-They currently have a hold rating on the shipping company’s stock.
+Kirby (NYSE:KEX) had its price target hoisted by Jefferies Financial Group from $48.00 to $58.00 in a research report sent to investors on Wednesday, Benzinga reports.
+The firm currently has a hold rating on the shipping company’s stock.
+Jefferies Financial Group also issued estimates for Kirby’s FY2022 earnings at $2.09 EPS.

-Kirby (NYSE:KEX) last announced its quarterly earnings data on Thursday, April 29th.
-The shipping company reported ($0.06) EPS for the quarter, missing the Zacks’ consensus estimate of $0.11 by ($0.17).
+Kirby (NYSE:KEX) last issued its quarterly earnings results on Thursday, April 29th.
+The shipping company reported ($0.06) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.11 by ($0.17).
 Kirby had a negative net margin of 8.27% and a positive return on equity of 3.90%.
-The company had revenue of $496.85 million for the quarter, compared to analysts’ expectations of $474.03 million.
-During the same period in the previous year, the firm posted $0.59 earnings per share.
-The business’s revenue for the quarter was down 22.8% on a year-over-year basis.
-On average, equities analysts forecast that Kirby will post 1.7 earnings per share for the current fiscal year.
+The business had revenue of $496.85 million during the quarter, compared to analyst estimates of $474.03 million.
+During the same quarter last year, the firm posted $0.59 earnings per share.
+The company’s revenue was down 22.8% on a year-over-year basis.
+As a group, equities analysts forecast that Kirby will post 1.7 EPS for the current year.

-A number of hedge funds have recently bought and sold shares of the business.
-BlackRock Inc. grew its position in Kirby by 1.8% in the fourth quarter.
-BlackRock Inc. now owns 5,403,391 shares of the shipping company’s stock worth $280,058,000 after acquiring an additional 97,393 shares in the last quarter.
-Artisan Partners Limited Partnership lifted its stake in shares of Kirby by 37.4% in the fourth quarter.
-Artisan Partners Limited Partnership now owns 1,043,837 shares of the shipping company’s stock worth $54,102,000 after buying an additional 284,297 shares during the last quarter.
-Federated Hermes Inc. lifted its stake in shares of Kirby by 8.0% in the fourth quarter.
-Federated Hermes Inc. now owns 902,311 shares of the shipping company’s stock worth $46,767,000 after buying an additional 66,599 shares during the last quarter.
-Barrow Hanley Mewhinney & Strauss LLC acquired a new stake in shares of Kirby in the fourth quarter worth $35,218,000.
-Finally, Norges Bank acquired a new stake in shares of Kirby in the fourth quarter worth $34,599,000.
-90.26% of the stock is owned by institutional investors.
+Several institutional investors have recently added to or reduced their stakes in the company.
+Morgan Stanley lifted its holdings in Kirby by 222.1% during the 3rd quarter.
+Morgan Stanley now owns 69,567 shares of the shipping company’s stock worth $2,516,000 after buying an additional 47,967 shares during the last quarter.
+Schonfeld Strategic Advisors LLC bought a new stake in Kirby in the third quarter valued at $1,637,000.
+Norman Fields Gottscho Capital Management LLC acquired a new position in shares of Kirby during the fourth quarter valued at $207,000.
+Fruth Investment Management grew its position in shares of Kirby by 19.7% during the fourth quarter.
+Fruth Investment Management now owns 24,522 shares of the shipping company’s stock worth $1,270,000 after acquiring an additional 4,033 shares during the last quarter.
+Finally, James Hambro & Partners acquired a new stake in shares of Kirby in the 4th quarter worth about $402,000.
+Institutional investors own 90.26% of the company’s stock.

 About Kirby